cloudinary/js-url-gen/__DOC_EXAMPLES__/annotatedExamples/configuration.md

 // Import the cloudinary class, and the assets you want to use
 // In this case, we import a CloudinaryImage type.

-// Create your instance
 import {CloudinaryImage} from "@cloudinary/base/assets/CloudinaryImage";
 import {Cloudinary} from "@cloudinary/base/instance/Cloudinary";

+// Create your instance
 const cld = new Cloudinary({
     cloud: {
         cloudName: 'demo'
     },
     url: {
-        secure: true // force http or https
+        secure: true // force https, set to false to force http }
-    }
 });
 cld.useImage(CloudinaryImage);